jimathy/jim-mechanicguide/README.md

 	},
 ```
 - Explanation of each part of the location snippet
+	- `job`
-	- `job` - The job that will work in this building
+		- The job that will work in this building
+	- `zones`
-	- `zones` - This is a batch of vector2 locations (usually corners of a building) to create a polyzone
+		- This is a batch of vector2 locations (usually corners of a building) to create a polyzone
+	- `stash`
-	- `stash` - Where the job stashes will be accessible
+		- Where the job stashes will be accessible
+		- Only appears if `Config.stashCraft` or `Config.stashRepair` are `true`
 	- `store` - Where the job lock stores will be accessible
+		- These stores are set in the recipes.lua
+		- By default the items are priced at $0 (free)
+	- `crafting`
-	- `crafting` - Where the crafting stations will be accessible
+		- Where the crafting stations will be accessible
+	- `clockin`
-	- `clockin` - Where the player can go on duty
+		- Where the player can go on duty
+	- `nosrefill`
-	- `nosrefill` - Where the non-mechanic nos refill station will be
+		- Where the non-mechanic nos refill station will be
 	- `garage` - The "job garage" system that spawns a fresh temporary car
 		- `spawn` - The vector4 location and direction where the spawned vehicle will appear
 		- `out` - The vector4 location and direction of the "parking meter" prop used to access the spawn menu
 		- `list` - The list of vehicle spawn codes that will appear in the garage's menu
+	- `payments`
-	- `payments` - Location, heading, and job's logo used for access payment scripts (default: [jim-payments](https://github.com/jimathy/jim-payments))
+		- Location, heading, and job's logo used for access payment scripts (default: [jim-payments](https://github.com/jimathy/jim-payments))
+	- `blip`
-	- `blip` - Where the map maker of the building will appear
+		- Where the map maker of the building will appear
+	- `bliplabel`
-	- `bliplabel` - The name of the job/building that will appear on the map
+		- The name of the job/building that will appear on the map
+	- `blipcolor`
-	- `blipcolor` - The colour id of the map marker
+		- The colour id of the map marker
+	- `discordlink`
-	- `discordlink` - The webhook of the channel where this locations `/preview` reports are sent
+		- The webhook of the channel where this locations `/preview` reports are sent
 		- This can be set per location, all you need to do is grab a webhook from a discord channel and then paste it here
 		- This can be used in any discord, for example a players job discord's channel
 		- If the locations link isn't set or left as `""` it will use the link set at `Config.DiscordDefault` instead, if available
+	- `discordcolour`
-	- `discordcolour` - This is the colour of the post for the discord channel, this is a "decimal" colour number
+		- This is the colour of the post for the discord channel, this is a "decimal" colour number

 ### Creating a new polyzone location:
 - This is simple guide for making new locations